What is CIN?

 What kinds of institutions are eligible to become members of CIN?

-College Innovation Network will recruit post-secondary education providers with a broad access admission policy, which can include both traditional and non-traditional institutions such as 4-year colleges and universities; community colleges; HBCUs; career schools, technical schools, or vocational / trade schools; or for-profit organizations.
+CIN recruits post-secondary education providers with a broad access admission policy and/or those serving primarily underserved or underrepresented students, which can include both traditional and non-traditional institutions such as 4-year colleges and universities, community colleges, HBCUs, career schools, technical schools, and vocational / trade schools.

 What does my organization gain by participating?

-What does my organization commit to doing if we join?
+What does my organization commit to if we join?

-- assist in sharing the insights from the project
+- assist in extracting and sharing insights from CIN research

 How do we identify an EdTech need on our campus?

-WGU Labs will oversee the coordination of the needs assessment effort on your campus.
-We ask that you also have a dedicated person who can coordinate with WGU Labs to access the required information and data in order to effectively conduct the needs assessment.
+WGU Labs oversees the coordination of the assessment efforts, and asks that member institutions identify a point person who can provide the required information and data in order to effectively conduct the assessment.

-How are the EdTech products sourced and validated?
+How are the EdTech solutions sourced and validated?

 What does the evaluation phase consist of?

-This depends on the specific EdTech solution being evaluated and your organization’s capacity to access and share relevant data.
-Essentially, however, we will work with your team to implement an existing EdTech product into your existing processes; integrate some metrics to determine impact; and access data related to the specific outcomes we expect to be impacted by the EdTech solution.
+While this depends on the specific EdTech solution being evaluated and a member institution’s capacity to access and share relevant data, we will work with your team to implement an EdTech solution into your existing processes, integrate metrics to determine impact, and access data related to the specific outcomes we expect to be impacted by the EdTech solution.

 Who at my organization will be involved?

 Members institutions will designate a faculty or staff member to liaison with the CIN.
-This person will support the implementation and evaluation of the pilot project and coordinate all other activities to take place at the member institution.
-CIN will in turn communicate and collaborate as needed with the liaison to ensure that the liaison can fulfill this role.
+This person will support the implementation and evaluation of the solution and coordinate all other activities to take place at the Member institution.
+In turn, CIN will communicate and collaborate as needed with the liaison to ensure that the liaison can fulfill this role.

 What is CIN’s plan to protect and secure student data?

-To commit to an effective evaluation process, WGU Labs may need to obtain access to individual-level, de-identified data for historical analyses and intervention evaluation purposes.
+To commit to an effective evaluation process, WGU Labs may need to obtain access to individual level, de-identified data for historical analyses and intervention evaluation purposes.
 Because academic record data are confidential and subject to legal privacy protections, each institution will take steps to ensure data sharing is legal and secure.
-It will be the responsibility of the Partner Institution to provide WGU Labs with proper legal permissions to access these data, and it will be the responsibility of the WGU Labs to use reasonable business efforts to keep such data secure and private.
-Both WGU Labs and Partner Institution will jointly own the data.
+It will be the responsibility of the Member institution to provide WGU Labs with proper legal permissions to access these data, and it will be the responsibility of WGU Labs to use reasonable efforts to keep such data secure and private.
+Both WGU Labs and the Member Institution will jointly own the data.